Summer Equity & Justice Institute (Grades 6-12)

 Together We Bake - a comprehensive workforce training and personal development program to help underserved women gain self- confidence, transferable workforce skills, and invaluable hands-on experience which will allow them to find sustainable employment and move toward self-sufficiency.

-District Taco and others - Minority Owned Business impacting communities through values, local sourcing, and community service.
+District Taco - A minority owned business impacting communities through values, local sourcing, and community service.

 Through simulations and activities, participants will create mock business mission and vision statements, design new products and marketing campaigns, and culminating in a Fox Tank competition of pitching your business idea to the judges!

-Led by: Karen McCann McClelland, MEd, MBA, is Director of Auxiliary Programs at Sidwell Friends School and oversees the operation of a number of ‘businesses’ within the school including the Fox Den Cafe and Store, Early Childhood Learning Center and Sidwell Summer.
-Karen is a social entrepreneur helping to design and create programs and ‘businesses’ within independent schools that have a positive impact on the community.
+Led by: Karen McCann McClelland, MEd, MBA, Director of Auxiliary Programs at Sidwell Friends School, overseeing the operation of a number of ‘businesses’ within the school including the Fox Den Cafe and Store, Early Childhood Learning Center and Sidwell Summer

 Teen Consultants